ryan-roemer/loose-bits/_posts/2011-09-20-pivot-facets-solr.md

 shows that the technique only adds 1 more actual Solr query for each additional level in the faux decision tree.

-Speaking of query complexity, it is fair to point out that this type of query hackery really should be done programmatically to ensure correctness, and definitely not via the manual queries I provided above using curl.
+However, on the topic of query complexity, it is fair to point out that this type of query hackery really should be done programmatically to ensure correctness, and definitely not via the manual queries I provided above using curl.
 It's tough keeping track of just the 4 first-level pivots in our example above, let alone a larger first level group, or more than 2 levels deep of pivots.
 Another benefit is that you can collapse your tag / key names to integer or other simple keys, and then have your program match things up later for the final assembled decision tree result.

 As a final performance note, the faux pivot facet approach doesn't really lighten the Solr server load, it just collapses what would otherwise be multiple queries into one query.
-Thus, if reducing the number of round trips between a web application and Solr for single search is the goal, and you need pivot facets in a pre-4.0 Solr, this may well be the ticket.
+So, all in all, if reducing the number of round trips between a web application and Solr for single search is the goal, and you need pivot facets in a pre-4.0 Solr, this may well be the ticket.

 [distributed]: http://wiki.apache.org/solr/DistributedSearch
 [ex_facets]: http://wiki.apache.org/solr/SimpleFacetParameters#Multi-Select_Faceting_and_LocalParams